Sleep Tips for Pregnant Women

 6. Special "pregnancy" pillows and mattresses may help you sleep better.
 Or use regular pillows to support your body.

-7. Naps may help.
+7. Napping may help.
 The NSF poll found that 51% of pregnant or recently pregnant women reported at least one weekday nap; 60% reported at least one weekend nap.

 8. Learn to relax with relaxation and breathing techniques, which can also help when the contractions begin.
 A warm bath or shower before bed can be helpful.